aalmarhabi/DLFR/README.md

 Please check out the project website,https://sites.google.com/stevens.edu/font-recognition/.
 Also, please check out the Youtube video about the project, https://www.youtube.com/watch?feature=youtu.be&v=iBfhAOs8fxo.

 # Contribute
-Feel free to fork this repository and make your own changes.
+Feel free to fork this repository and make your changes.